raphaelquast/Korg-Kaoss-Dj/README.md

 # General

 This is a **MIDI Remote Script** for **Ableton Live 10** and the **Korg Kaoss DJ** controller.

-It is intended to be used as follows:
+Use it, modify it, do whatever you want with it!  (any comments and suggestions are highly welcome!)

+#### ... it works like this:

 - the **first track** is assigned to the **"left-side"** of the controller, the **second track** is assigned to the **"right-side"** of the controller

-- ALL controls will always only target the associated tracks!  (they do NOT follow the selected track)
+- ALL controls will always target the **currently playing** scene of the associated tracks!
+  (they do **NOT** follow the selected track)

   - why? because in this way you can select another track and use a second midi-controller to do fancy stuff on it while still being able to control the basic elements of the first 2 tracks from the DJ controller.

-#### At the moment, the functionality includes:

-- Basic track-control
+- **Basic track-control**

   - start-stop, control volume, move playing position, move start marker

   - toggle pre-listen state, change global set bpm

-- Looping
+- **Looping**

   - toggle loop, change length, change position

   - activate loop at current playing position

-- Basic navigation
+- **Basic navigation**

   - browse scenes, activate track 1 or 2